List on Bids44 →

 Essential Checks

-- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
-Look closely for any tiny dots that don’t match the background colour.
+1. Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
+Look closely for tiny black or bright spots that don’t change color.

-- Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for light leaking from the edges or corners, which indicates uneven backlighting.
+2. Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for uneven light leaking from the edges, especially the corners.
+Some is normal for LED, but excessive bleed is a red flag.

-- Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels work clearly without distortion.
+5. Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly without distortion.

-- Test smart TV features — Connect to your WiFi, open a few apps like Netflix and YouTube.
-Check app loading speed and remote responsiveness.
+6. Test smart TV features — Connect to Wi-Fi, open a few apps (Netflix, YouTube), and check loading speed and remote responsiveness.
+This reveals potential software issues.

 Insider Checks

-- What it reveals: You should see the IR blaster flash purple through your phone camera when you press a button.
-If no flash, the remote is dead (new remote needed).
-If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing.
+THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center).
+Press buttons on the remote—you should see the IR blaster flash purple through your phone camera.
+If there’s no flash, the remote is dead (cost: ₹1,200-2,000 for original).
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing (cost: ₹3,000-6,000 for repair).

 Common Scams to Watch For (India 2026)

-Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to flooding, some TVs might have hidden water damage.
-Check the rear vents for any water stains, rust, or a faint musty smell.
-Water damage can lead to intermittent failures that are hard to diagnose and expensive to fix.
+Water Damage from Monsoon Flooding: Especially in coastal cities or areas prone to heavy rains, inspect the rear vents and ports for any water stains, rust, or a lingering musty smell.
+Water damage can cause intermittent issues that are incredibly hard to diagnose and fix, costing you ₹10,000-20,000 or more.

 Seller’s Guide — How to Maximize Your Sony 75” X80L TV Resale